hectorcorrea/solr-for-newbies/tutorial.md

 This is obviously a much more complex definition than the ones we saw before.
 Although the basics are the same (e.g. the field type points to class `solr.TextField`) notice that there are two new sections `indexAnalyzer` and `queryAnalyzer` for this field type.
 We will explore those in the next section.

-**Note:** The fact that the Solr schema API does not show dynamically created fields (like `title_txt_en`) is a baffling, particularly since they do show in the [Schema Browser Screen](https://lucene.apache.org/solr/guide/7_0/schema-browser-screen.html) of the Solr Admin screen.
+**Note:** The fact that the Solr schema API does not show dynamically created fields (like `title_txt_en`) is baffling, particularly since they do show in the [Schema Browser Screen](https://lucene.apache.org/solr/guide/7_0/schema-browser-screen.html) of the Solr Admin screen.
 This has been a known issue for many years as shown in this [Stack Overflow question from 2010](https://stackoverflow.com/questions/3211139/solr-retrieve-field-names-from-a-solr-index) in which one of the answers suggests using the following command to list all fields, including those created via `dynamicField` definitions: `curl localhost:8983/solr/bibdata/admin/luke?numTerms=0`

 ## Analyzers, Tokenizers, and Filters